 In 2010 she celebrated a further triumph as “Monisha” in Scott Joplin’s “Treemonisha” at the Theatre du Chatelet in Paris.
-In March 2012 she sang the “Old Lady” in Bernstein’s “Candide” at the Deutsche Oper, Berlin, and in January 2013 she takes on the title role of “Pique Dame” at the Vienna State Opera.
+In March 2012 she sang the “Old Lady” in Bernstein’s “Candide” at the Deutsche Oper, Berlin, and in 2013 she debuted at Classic Open Air Festival, Berlin.
+She also sang the title role of “Pique Dame” at the Vienna State Opera, to critical acclaim.

 Ms Bumbry recorded for Decca, Deutsche Grammophon, EMI, Philips and Sony Classical, RCA.

 Biography prepared by David Lee Brewer BREWER INTERNATIONAL, BERLIN